whitecube/php-prices/README.md

 ## Instantiation

-Each `Price` object has a `Money\Money` instance which is considered to be the item's raw, generic & exclusive amount.
+Each `Price` object has a `Money\Money` instance which is considered to be the item's raw, per-unit & exclusive amount.
 All the composition operations, such as adding VAT or applying a discount, are added on top of this base value.

 All amounts are represented in **the smallest currency unit** (eg. cents).